nascimentodeveloper/nascimentodeveloper/README.md

 ---

-## 🚀 Sobre mim
+## 🚀 About me

-🎯 Sou um desenvolvedor Full Stack apaixonado por transformar ideias em soluções digitais reais.
+🎯 I'm a Full Stack developer with a passion for turning ideas into real digital solutions.

-💡 Tenho experiência em projetos que envolvem **automação, apps desktop (Electron), apps móveis (Android/Kotlin)** e **interfaces web modernas** com React e Angular.
+💡 I have experience in projects involving **automation, desktop apps (Electron), mobile apps (Android/Kotlin)** and **modern web interfaces** with React and Angular.

-📚 Estou constantemente aprendendo, adaptando e inovando para entregar software de qualidade com impacto real.
+📚 I'm constantly learning, adapting and innovating to deliver quality software with real impact.

 ---

-## 🛠️ Tecnologias & Ferramentas
+## 🛠️ Technologies & Tools

 <div align="center">